luca-brambilla/lymph3d_apsc/README.md

 where the number of processors is set to two in this case.

 ## Notes
-- Remember to remove all files in the folder MPI_FILES before executing the main file with a different mesh and/or with a different number of processors!
 - Remember to remove the file convergence_test.vtk before performing a new convergence test!

 ## Structure